llraekll/llraekll/README.md

 ## About me

-### An individual who is passionate in Backend Development and desiging
+### An individual who is passionate about Backend Development and designing

 ### ❄️ A self-taught Developer
 ### ❄️ A fast learner